New Results on Equilibria in Strategic Candidacy: Introduction

 \begin{enumerate} \item each candidate may choose to run or not for the election; \item each candidate has a preference ranking over candidates; \item each candidate ranks himself on top of his ranking; \item the candidates' preferences are common knowledge among them; \item the outcome of the election as a function of the set of candidates who choose to run is common knowledge among the candidates. \end{enumerate}

 With the exception of 3, these assumptions were also made in the original model of Dutta et al.~\cite{DuttaElECONOMETRICA2001} which we discuss below.
-Assumption 2 amounts to saying that a candidate is interested only in the winner of the election\footnote{In some contexts, candidates may have more refined preferences that bear for instance on the number of votes they get, how their score compares to that of other candidates, etc. We do not consider these here.} and has no indifferences or incomparabilities.
+Assumption 2 amounts to saying that a candidate is interested only in the winner of the election\footnote{In some contexts, candidates may have more refined preferences that bear for instance on the number of votes they get, how their score compares to that of other candidates, etc. We do not consider these issues here.} and has no indifferences or incomparabilities.
 Assumption 3 (considered as optional in~\cite{DuttaElECONOMETRICA2001}) is a natural domain restriction in most contexts.
 Assumptions 4 and 5 are common game-theoretic assumptions; note that we do not have to assume that the candidates know precisely how voters will vote, nor even the number of voters; they just have to know the choice function mapping every subset of candidates to a winner.
+Assumption 4 is required only when strong Nash equilibria are considered.

 Existing work on strategic candidacy is rather scarce.
-It starts with ~\cite{DuttaElECONOMETRICA2001} and~\cite{DuttaElJET2002}, that formulate the strategic candidacy game and prove the following results (among others): (i) no non-dictatorial voting procedure satisfying unanimity is candidacy-strategyproof---or equivalently, is such that the joint action where all candidates enter the election is always a pure strategy Nash equilibrium; (ii) for the specific case of voting trees, there are candidacy games with no pure strategy Nash equilibria.
-These results are discussed further (together with simpler proofs)~\cite{EhlersWeymark03}, and extended to voting correspondences~\cite{Ereslan04},~\cite{Rodriguez06a} and to probabilistic voting rules~\cite{Rodriguez06b}.
+Dutta {\em et al.} \cite{DuttaElECONOMETRICA2001,DuttaElJET2002} formulate the strategic candidacy game and prove that no non-dictatorial voting procedure satisfying unanimity is candidacy-strategyproof (or equivalently, that for any non-dictatorial voting procedure satisfying unanimity, there is a profile for which the joint action where all candidates enter the election is not a pure Nash equilibrium).
+Then, Dutta {\em et al.} \cite{DuttaElJET2002} exhibit a (non-anonymous) voting tree rule for four candidates for which there is a candidacy game with no pure Nash equilibria.
+They also show that for the voting rule that outputs the sophisticated outcome for voting by successive elimination, the existence of a pure Nash equilibrium is guaranteed.
+Some of these results are discussed further (together with simpler proofs) by Ehlers and Weymark \cite{EhlersWeymark03}, and extended to voting correspondences by Ereslan \cite{Ereslan04} and Rodriguez \cite{Rodriguez06a}, and to probabilistic voting rules by Rodriguez \cite{Rodriguez06b}.
+Brill and Conitzer \cite{BrillConitzerAAAI2015} extend the analysis to also include strategic behavior by the voters.
+Polukarov {\em et al.} \cite{PolukarovOR15} study equilibrium dynamics in candidacy games, in which candidates may strategically decide to enter the election or withdraw their candidacy.
+Obraztsova {\em et al.} \cite{ObraztsovaEMR15} study strategic candidacy games with lazy candidates, whose utility function results form the outcome of the election minus a small penalty for running for election.